-Israel Aerospace Industries (IAI) announced today the successful launch of the TECSAR satellite carrying a Synthetic Aperture Radar (SAR) developed by its subsidiary .
-The was launched on January 21, 2008 at 03:45 GMT from the Satish Dhawan Space Center, SHAR, Sriharikota in Andhra Prades; southwest India on a Polar Satellite Launch Vehicle (PSLV) C10 satellite launcher.
+Israel Aerospace Industries (IAI) announced today the successful launch of the TECSAR satellite carrying a Synthetic Aperture Radar (SAR) developed by its subsidiary Elta Systems.
+The satellite was launched on January 21, 2008 at 03:45 GMT from the Satish Dhawan Space Center, SHAR, Sriharikota in Andhra Prades; southwest India on a Polar Satellite Launch Vehicle (PSLV) C10 satellite launcher.

 This launch was the second commercial mission for another country carried out by the Indian Space Research Organisation (ISRO).
 The 300 kg TECSAR satellite uses a polar orbit, like the EROS satellites which were launched by Russian satellite launchers.
-The OFEQ satellites are launched into retrograde elliptical orbit from, using Shavit satellite launchers.
+The OFEQ satellites are launched into retrograde elliptical orbit from Israel, using Shavit satellite launchers.

 The successful deployment Israel’s TECSAR will also promote the cooperation between Northrop Grumman and IAI, initiated in April 2007.
 The companies announced an exclusive teaming agreement to provide a responsive, cost-effective, space-based SAR capability to the U.S. government based on IAI’s multi-mode X-band radar imaging satellite known as Trinidad.
 This satellite, based on TECSAR design, can be manufactured in about 28 months and held in storage for launch on a 30-day call-up.